W W W W World Wide Web Witness Inc. Home Page Contents Page for Volume What is New

 § To know this beauty of holiness is to come to know the source of earth’s glory, the cause of its self- betrayal, the seeds of its plagues and the hope for the hearts, becoming certainty for those who join the train of His Majesty, Jesus the Christ.
 He does not rest in His searching for souls; but in His heart is a rest so profound that all the lakes of serenity can merely suggest its majesty, scope, grace, quiet and contentment.

-§ This too is no privilege unique to the apostle, but the plateau of faith for all whose heart’s
+Indeed, here is the plateau of faith for all whose heart’s

 § Such is the knowledge of God.

 § This then is knowing God, and not doing so.
-It is health when present, and absent, it is parody; and when the parody is of the divine, then the result is a parody of man.
+It is health when present, but when absent, it is parody; and when the parody is of the divine, then the result is a parody of man.
 Cutting God into pieces, in thought, does not alter Him; but it renders the one who does it, so parallel to a murderer, that it is small wonder the results prove appalling in a negative wonder, to reflect with justice, the height of the positive (cf. Hebrews 10:26-29).

-Ch.
+§ In our next chapter, we shall plan to look at the POWER of GOD, as shown in Peter, and consider the fascinating extension of the very resurrection power (cf. … Immutable Faith Ch.
 11) which raised Christ, in confrontations both numerous and supernatural indeed, with the powers of that day.
 As to these, they were to fall; while Christ, having arisen, dies no more but acts with vigour, always able to make intercession for His people, until the time comes, the wheel of the Age turns, to turn no more, and the day comes for His return.

 NOTES